ajuggler/ppp-notes/first-time-setup.md

 The first two lines tells Nix to use the binary cache maintained by IOHK.
 Omitting those lines will result in extending the building time by many hours.

-The last line tells Nix to enable the `nix` command (an experimental feature disabled by default).
+The last line tells Nix to enable `nix-command` (an experimental feature disabled by default).

 4 - Restart your computer